metaplex-foundation/metaplex-program-library/LocalDev.md

 Recommend using or building your own solana development Docker container.
 Install Docker, and docker-compose.
-If you don't want to build your own dev container - you can use this one I built and deployed on DockerHub if not have an AVX2 enabled CPU.
-NOT A PRODUCTION CONTAINER.
+If you don't want to build your own dev container - you can use one of these I built and deployed on DockerHub.
+These are NOT PRODUCTION CONTAINERS.
-`dmitryr117/anchor-noavx2:0.25.0`
+`dmitryr117/anchor:0.25.0-noavx2` or `dmitryr117/anchor:0.25.0` depending if your CPU can support AVX2.

 # Steps to Install

 IMPORTANT.
-Make sure to fallow first setup instructions in: https://github.com/dmitryr117/solana-local-env Readme.md file to set up docker solana development environment.
+Make sure to follow first setup instructions in: https://github.com/dmitryr117/solana-local-env Readme.md file to set up docker solana development environment.

 Usage introduction video link: https://youtu.be/R2A4KbDA24g

 Installing Metaplex Development Environment:

-1. Have to be inside `appdev` directory `cd appdev`.
+1. Have to be inside `appdev/metaplex`.
+Create directories as required change into directory `cd appdev/metaplex`.

-2. Git clone metaplex program library: `git clone https://github.com/dmitryr117/metaplex-program-library.git`
+2. Git clone metaplex program library: `git clone https://github.com/dmitryr117/metaplex-program-library.git program-library`

 3. Go inside cloned directory and switch git branch and pull for changes:
 ```
-cd metaplex-program-library
+cd program-library
 git checkout local-dev-env
 git pull
 ```